 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

-In taking a step toward facilitating seamless international scholarly communication, GLIA is now pleased to offer web-based submissions and peer review.
+In taking a step toward facilitating seamless international scholarly communication, GLIA offers web-based submissions and peer review.
 To submit your manuscript online, please:

 1 .
 Prepare your manuscript and illustrations in appropriate format, according to the instructions given at http://mc.manuscriptcentral.com/glia/ under the "Instructions and Forms" button.
 Please also be sure that your paper conforms to the scientific and style instructions of the journal, given below.

 2 .
 If you have not already done so, create an account for yourself in the system at the submission site, http://mc.manuscriptcentral.com/glia/ by clicking on the "Create an Account" button.
 Please click on the “Check for Existing Account” button if you think you may already have an account, but do not remember your username and password.
 To monitor the progress of your manuscript throughout the review process, just login periodically and check your Author Center.

 3 .
 Please be sure to study the Instructions and Forms given at the site carefully, and then let the system guide you through the submission process.
 Online help is available to you at all times during the process.
 You are also able to exit/re-enter the process at any stage before finally "submitting" your work.
 All submissions are kept strictly confidential.
 If you have any questions, do not hesitate to contact us at firstname.lastname@example.org .

 4 .
 When submitting your manuscript online, you must use the character palette for special characters such as Greek letters and mathematical symbols, or for formatting, such as italics, bolding, or superscript.